TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning

 \section{Structural and Reasoning Format Analysis}

-We conducted a detailed analysis of structural, formatting, and reasoning behaviors across all 770 \textsc{Time}Bench outputs per model.
-This posthoc pass provides a high-resolution lens on how \texttt{<think>} blocks and markdown formatting are used in practice—beyond simple accuracy metrics.
+We conduct a post hoc analysis of structural, formatting, and reasoning behavior across all 770 \textsc{Time}Bench outputs per model.
+This provides a complementary view of how \texttt{<think>} blocks and formatting are used in practice beyond benchmark score alone.